 After a hire, Board of Directors are often so relieved the new leader is in place, they’ll step back, and say to themselves, “Whew!
 That’s over.
 Now we can rest.
 The executive will take it from here.”
 While that’s true to some degree, every new executive needs post-hire support.

 In fact, many executive placements often fail

-because the new hire is left on their own to sink or swim.
+because the new hire is left to sink or swim on their own.